Experimental characterization of cohesive laws for mode-II interlaminar fracture in geometrically scaled composites using through-thickness deformation analysis: Modeling and simulations

-The simulation results of the S1SP4 model based on the $G^\text{(II)}_\text{f,LEFM}$ and $\Delta u_\text{f}$ values of the S1SP4 specimen are presented in \cref{fig_S1SP4_LEFM}.
-The CZM parameter sets in \Cref{tab_S1SP4_LEFM} led to twelve different traction-separation curves as shown in \cref{fig_S1SP4_LEFM_a}.
-For global behavior validation, the load-displacement ($P$--$\delta$) curves of these twelve cases are presented altogether with the experimental data in \cref{fig_S1SP4_LEFM_b}.
-The twelve CZMs led to almost identical $P$--$\delta$ curves and $P_\text{max}$; however, all the cases underestimated $P_\text{max}$ compared to the experimental one (around $-10$\% error) as tabulated in \Cref{tab_S1SP4_LEFM}.
-Additionally, local behavior validation was made by analyzing in-plane displacement $u_\text{1}$ at the initial crack tip under $P_\text{max}$ as shown in \cref{fig_S1SP4_LEFM_c}.
-The twelve CZM cases showed similar $u_\text{1}$ through the thickness.
-It should be noted that the experimental $u_\text{1}$ curve and its extrapolations needed to be shifted by $-33.1$ \textmu m in the $u_\text{1}$ axis for comparison with the simulation results.
-This phenomenon could have been caused by the different behaviors of the S1SP4 specimen and model at the supporting roller boundaries.
-The behavior of the specimen at the boundaries could not be captured in the field of view from the microscope; however, given the small scale of $u_1$ (i.e., a micron scale), the $u_1$ values would be extremely sensitive to the boundary motions.
-This issue will be further investigated in future work.
-The $u_1$ values of the experimental data and simulation results cannot be compared due to the shift; however, the slopes of all the simulation curves showed good agreement with the experimental one.
-Moreover, the extrapolated parts of the shifted experimental curve were in good agreement with the simulation results, which substantiates the presence of superficial traction along the FPZ induced by the surface paint.
-Therefore, the actual separation could be estimated by the extrapolated curves; that is, $\Delta u_\text{max}$ would be close to the actual separation values.
+Local behavior validation was made by analyzing $u_\text{1}$ at the initial crack tip under $P_\text{max}$ as shown in \cref{fig_S1SP4_mLEFM_b,fig_S2SP4_mLEFM_b,fig_S3SP3_mLEFM_b}.
+Similarly to the $P$--$\delta$ curves, the different types of cohesive laws led to almost identical $u_\text{1}$ curves.
+It should be noted that the experimental $u_\text{1}$ curve needed to be slightly shifted for comparison with the simulation results.
+Additionally, as discussed in \Cref{sec:exp_through_thickness}, the $u_\text{1}$ curves of the S3SP3 specimen were not reliable due to the relatively low resolution of the macroscopic DIC data.
+Therefore, the analysis of the local behaviors is focused on the S1SP4 and S2SP4 models in this section.
+The slopes of the $u_1$ curves of the S1SP4 model showed excellent agreement with the experimental data, while the S2SP4 model showed reasonable agreement with the experimental data.
+More importantly, the extrapolated parts of the shifted experimental curves for the S1SP4 and S2SP4 specimens were in good agreement with the simulation results, which would substantiate the presence of superficial traction along the FPZ induced by the surface paint.
+Therefore, the actual separation values could be estimated by the extrapolated curves; that is, $\Delta u_\text{max}$ would be close to the actual separation values.
+Lastly, the FPZ sizes of the models at $P_\text{max}$ were significantly smaller than the experimental measurements.
+The plateau-linear softening cases formed the largest FPZs, while the smallest FPZs were shown in the bilinear cases.
+This phenomenon would imply that the actual damage initiations occurred at lower traction levels than the $\tau_\text{f}$ values in \Cref{tab_Abaqus_LEFM}.